leohentschker/vslint/README.md

 | `log`                     | `string` or `winston.Logger`  | `info`                    | Allows you to set a log level or pass in a custom Winston logger.

 ### Using the design review matcher
 Now that the matcher is setup, you can use it in your tests to check if the snapshot passes design review.
 The `toPassDesignReview` method expects to be called on an `HTMLElement`.
+Semantics are the same for Jest and Vitest.
 ```typescript
 import { render } from '@testing-library/react';